 We are not arguing here that you should be giving in to these pressures, but want to emphasize the importance of creating a sense of “fair process”.
 Research has shown that defendants in court are more likely to accept and respect a verdict if they perceive that they have been listened to during a trial and that their views and their arguments were taken into account — even if the punishment ultimately turns out to be more severe.
 Similarly, acceptance of a strategic choice and the likelihood of its implementation is also likely to be higher if senior managers can convey that they have considered a broad range of options.
 Those on the receiving end want to know that the pros and cons of each option were sincerely debated before the choice was made — in other words, that they went through a fair process.
 While some might still not agree with the course of action, they are more likely to walk away knowing that their viewpoint and reasoning were taken into account and sincerely discussed.
 Ultimately, this sense of fair process can have an important impact, especially when it comes to implementing difficult choices that place a heavy burden on the employees.

 When communicating strategic choices to your organization, ask yourself the following questions:

-- In communicating of your strategy to your staff, do you clarify the key objectives that you are try to achieve?
+- In communicating your strategy to your staff, do you clarify the key objectives that you are trying to achieve?
 Are you clear about the inherent tensions between these objectives?

 - Can your clearly explain the option space that you have explored?
 Did these alternatives considered include different options that different stakeholders in your organization might prefer?